 - Making a test pattern will also ensure that every time you sew this pattern you have the perfect fit.

 Ideally, the fabrics you buy should be plain with no pattern markings.
 In saying that, it doesn’t really matter if it has a print but generally, plain fabric makes it easier to assess the fit and to mark any alterations on it.

 Unbleached calico or muslin is the most commonly used woven fabric but any cheap fabric of a similar weight to your pattern requirement will do.

 MONEY SAVING TIP: If you really want to save money then try cutting up old sheets bought cheaply at second-hand shops.

 If you are searching for a test fabric for leotards or stretch items, get the cheapest fabric with a similar stretch factor.
 It will most likely be in a hideous print that no one wants but don’t worry as you won’t be leaving the house in it.
 You would laugh at some of the test leotards I’ve made in the world’s ugliest swimwear fabrics.

-Step one: Cut out your paper pattern in the size you think will fit you the best.
+Cut out your paper pattern in the size you think will fit you the best.
 If you range between several sizes, you may want to blend your pattern into several sizes.
 For example, if you are pear shaped like me, you may be one size on the top and a larger size in the hips.

-Step two: Cut your fabric and transfer all necessary markings – darts, tucks, facings etc. My sewing patterns always include seam allowance, but if your pattern doesn’t then add it now.
+Cut your fabric and transfer all necessary markings – darts, tucks, facings etc. My sewing patterns always include seam allowance, but if your pattern doesn’t then add it now.

 - Ensure you use the grain of the fabric correctly at this point.